Darius Jennings

-Darius Lamar Jennings (born June 28, 1992) is an American football wide receiver and return specialist who is a free agent.
-He was signed by the Cleveland Browns as an undrafted free agent in 2015 and played college football at Virginia.
-Jennings has also played for the Chicago Bears, New York Jets and Tennessee Titans.
+Darius Lamar Jennings (born June 28, 1992) is an American former professional football wide receiver and return specialist.
+He played college football for the Virginia Cavaliers and was signed by the Cleveland Browns of the National Football League (NFL) as an undrafted free agent.
+Jennings was also a member of the Chicago Bears, New York Jets, Tennessee Titans, Los Angeles Chargers, and Detroit Lions.

-Early years
+Early life

-Darius Jennings was born on June 28, 1992 in Baltimore, Maryland.
-He attended and played high school football at The Gilman School.
+Darius Lamar Jennings was born to Lawrence and Dana Jennings on June 28, 1992, in Baltimore, Maryland.
+He attended and played high school football at The Gilman School while also lettering in basketball and track.

 College career

-During his college career at Virginia, Jennings had 133 receptions for 1,667 yards with 11 touchdowns.
-He majored in sociology.
+Jennings finished his collegiate career with 133 receptions for 1,667 yards and 11 touchdowns in 49 games and 28 starts.
+He ranked #1 all-time in kick return yards with 1,839.